marcus-nl/vscode-spade/README.md

 ## Requirements

 The environment variable "PAGEN\_SERVER\_JAR" must point to the SPADE Language Server JAR.
-The value must be the full path of the jar file, without quotes, and can contain spaces.
+The value must be the full path of the jar file, and can contain spaces.

 ## Release Notes